Kang-Kim1/it_library/README.md

 # it_library
-Development assignment using REST API
+Mobile application(Android) development assignment using REST API